Matthew 25

 Matthew 25, the twenty-fifth chapter of the Gospel of Matthew, continues the Olivet Discourse or "Little Apocalypse" spoken by Jesus Christ, also described as the Eschatological Discourse, which had started in chapter 24.

-American theologian Jason Hood, writing in the Journal of Biblical Literature, argues that chapters 23 to 25 of the Gospel of Matthew form the fifth and final discourse in the gospel.
+American theologian Jason Hood, writing in the Journal of Biblical Literature, argues that chapter 23, chapter 24, and chapter 25 of the Gospel of Matthew form the fifth and final discourse in the gospel.
 In his reading, these three chapters together "uniquely infuse Jesus' distinctive teaching on discipleship, Christology, and judgment with the dramatic tension running throughout Matthew's plot".

 Text

 The original text was written in Koine Greek.
-This chapter is divided into 46 verses.

-Textual witnesses

 Some early manuscripts containing the text of this chapter are: